jonlpersson/ed-latimore/site/_posts/2021-12-03-major-lessons-from-daryl-davis-klandestine-relationships.md

 >
 > **I am not trying to downplay the Klan's atrocities, past or present; however, after more than 130 years of violence and hatred, I felt it was time we get to know one another on a social basis and not under the cover of darkness.**"

 If there is one part of Daryl's approach that people have an issue with, it's the fact that he has friendly interactions with an organization that is notorious for inflicting harm on minorities, Blacks especially.
 It is not the place of this article to convince anyone that his path is the best path.
-In fact, he often says so himself that his method is just one method and he hopes that people will continue to improve it in the future.
+In fact, he often says so himself that his method is just one method, and he hopes that people will continue to improve it in the future.

 Forgiveness plays a major role in our ability to move forward and eradicate hate.

 **\[[In this article](/Ed-latimore-forgiveness-quotes/), I discuss several methods for forgiving people and problems with the world.\]**

-While I don't recall Daryl using the term "forgiveness" in his book or articles, his approach is in the spirit of forgiveness.
+While I don't recall Daryl using "forgiveness" in his book or articles, his approach is in the spirit of forgiveness.
 He's aware of the Klan's former atrocities, but he is willing to give them a fresh look once they hold themselves accountable for their actions.

 He's gotten many to leave the Ku Klux Klan and likely softened the hearts and perspectives of thousands of others.
 These conversions are significant in the short term but are truly game-changing in the long run.
 Every person who leaves the Klan does 4 things simultaneously.
 They: